Deep-MI/fslmer/README.md

 ## Running the program

 There are two types of analyses that can be done: univariate and mass-univariate.
-The univariate analysis is, in principle, similar to classical mixed-effects analyses as implemented in the `lme4` or `nlme` packages.
+The univariate analysis is, in principle, similar to a classical mixed-effects analysis as implemented in the `lme4` or `nlme` packages.
 The mass-univariate analysis is specifically tailored for the surface-based vertex data from a preceding run of FreeSurfer’s longitudinal analysis pipeline.